Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 The current work-arounds include using "DNS cookies" which is an Extended DNS (EDNS) option.

-Currently defined by RFC 9018 DNS cookies are "a lightweight DNS transaction security mechanism that provide limited protection to DNS servers and clients against a variety of denial-of-service amplification, forgery, or cache-poisoning attacks by off-path attackers.
+Currently defined by RFC 9018 DNS cookies are "a lightweight DNS transaction security mechanism that provide limited protection to DNS servers and clients against a variety of denial-of-service amplification, forgery, or cache-poisoning attacks by off-path attackers."

 ##### In short words, they are random strings included in the response from the authoritative server pre-exchanged during intial query.
 This cookie is then to be included in every subsequent communication.

+There are two kinds of DNS Cookies, client cookie and server cookie.

+First, the client generates a client cookie, typically based on its IP and a local secret and sends a DNS query that includes only this client cookie in an EDNS(0) option to the server.

+When server recieves this client cookie it generates a server cookie which includes the information shared by the client cookie as well as another local secret.

+In all subsequent queries both client and server cookie are included.

 When supported by both recursor and authoritative server, it allows recursor to detect spoofed responses and server to determine that a client's address is not spoofed.

-It is to be noted that this method is **not full-proof** because the server needs to exchange cookie first and the recursor has to retain it for a fixed amount of time to verify subsiequent requests.
+It is to be noted that this method is **not full-proof** because the server needs to exchange cookie first and the recursor has to retain it for a fixed amount of time to verify subseequent requests.
+The first exchange is still succeptible to MiTM attacks.
+DNS Cookies are merely a way to identify clients.
+Due to the way it is implemented, it is also possible to identify clients behind CGNAT deployments.
+Refer to the RFC for full information.

-But it is still a good counter-measure if deployed widely.
+But overall, it is still a good counter-measure if deployed widely.

-BIND9 and PowerDNS both support DNS Cookies.
+Unlike ADoT/ADoQ DNS cookies are widely supported.
+For instance BIND9 and PowerDNS both support DNS Cookies.
+And according to Google Public DNS stats, 40% of nameservers support DNS cookies.

+If you are interested in deploying it yourself, in most cases updating your DNS software to the latest version should be sufficient.
+Refer to the docs.

 <hr> </hr>